aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

 ### Custom Handler

-As shown in `/deployment/handler.py`, the TorchServe handler accept `data` and `context`.
-In our example, we define another helper Python class with 4 instance methods to implement: `initialize`, `preprocess`, `inference` and `postprocess`.
+As shown in `/deployment/handler.py`, the TorchServe handler accepts `data` and `context`.
+In our example, we define another helper Python class with four instance methods to implement: `initialize`, `preprocess`, `inference` and `postprocess`.

 #### `initialize`

-Workout if GPU is available, then identify the serialized model weights file path and finally instantiate the PyTorch model and put it to evaluation mode.
+Initialize works out if GPU resources are available, then identifies the serialized model weights file path and finally instantiates the PyTorch model and puts it to evaluation mode.

 ```python
     def initialize(self, ctx):